CLU-MSCP/bedics/background/overview3.md

 ---
 layout: page
-title: DSUR2
+title: Chapter 2 DSUR: The R Environment
 permalink: /background
 ---

-## Summary: The chapter covers a lot of diverse material.
+Summary: The chapter covers a lot of diverse material.
 Here's how you can make sense of it all.

 - [R History and Setup](setup)